 Make your Christmas centerpiece light up the room with these festive snowy luminaries.
 This DIY project entails using Mod Podge with Epsom salt and glitter instead of the artificial paint used for the snow-covered vases mentioned above.
 Cover a few mason jars with the faux snow, and decorate to your heart’s content.
 You can garnish the rim of the jar with twine and holly or other greenery.
 Then, place a flameless tea light inside to complete the display.

 You don’t have to be a pro crafter to make these incredible centerpieces for your dining room table.
 With the right supplies and a little bit of effort, you can create a sophisticated and festive centerpiece.
-These seven ideas are all simple to put together in less than half an hour.
+These eight ideas are all simple to put together in less than half an hour.
 But this is only the beginning; make your centerpiece your own with a few minor tweaks to fit your decor.
 With your own creative twist on the display, you can impress your guests and make a timeless piece that you can use for many years to come.